36-maulya/blood-group-fingerprint-detection/README.md

-Blood Group Detection from Fingerprint Images
+Blood Group Detection from Fingerprint Images 🩸🖐️

-Project Overview
+🚀 Project Overview

-This project is a deep learning-based system that predicts a person’s blood group from their fingerprint images.
+This project is a deep learning-based system that predicts a person’s blood group from their fingerprint images using a Convolutional Neural Network (CNN).
-The system uses a Convolutional Neural Network (CNN) to learn fingerprint patterns associated with blood groups A, B, AB, and O.

-The project is implemented entirely in Google Colab and includes a Flask app that allows users to upload fingerprint images and get live predictions.
+Users can upload fingerprint images via a web interface, and the model predicts one of the four blood groups: A, B, AB, or O.

+Backend: CNN model in TensorFlow/Keras

+Frontend: Flask web app

+Deployment: Google Colab + ngrok (or future serverless deployment)

-Motivation
+🎯 Motivation

-Traditional blood group determination requires blood samples.
+Traditional blood group detection requires blood samples.

-Using fingerprints for prediction provides a non-invasive alternative.
+Using fingerprints provides a non-invasive alternative.

-Helps in learning deep learning, computer vision, and deployment techniques.
+Learn deep learning, computer vision, and web deployment in one project.

-Dataset
+📂 Dataset

 Fingerprint images labeled with blood groups.

 Preprocessing includes:

-Resizing images to 128x128 pixels.
+Resizing to 128x128 pixels

-Normalizing pixel values to the range [0,1].
+Normalizing pixel values to [0,1]

-Categorical encoding for blood group classes.
+One-hot encoding blood group labels

-Training/validation split: 80:20

-Folder structure for training:
+Folder structure:

 dataset/
     A/